 - So the girl/guy you want.
 Be patient.

-Same goes for acceptance.
+The same goes for acceptance.
 Accepting my flaws, circumstances, and the fact that things may not go how I want them to in certain areas of life is no problem.
 Yet in others – back up to relationships – and I always seem to fail to accept things as they are.

 I thought a lot about these two things while on the retreat and I came to a couple of conclusions.

 First, the quote when life gives you lemons make lemonade is the worst quote I’ve ever heard.
 Sometimes life can rain like a million friggin lemons down on you at once.
-Or sometimes it’s just one huge Guinness book of world record sized lemon.
+Or sometimes it’s just one huge Guinness book of world record-sized lemon.
 Good luck making lemonade with all that.

-We get overwhelmed and anxious about how the heck we’re going to make lemonade out of all these lemons or that one giant ass lemon, when instead we should be doing one of two things.
+We get overwhelmed and anxious about how the heck we’re going to make lemonade out of all these lemons or that one giant ass lemon when instead we should be doing one of two things.

 - Learning how to stomach lemons better